ci1xgk/Fellowship_Webpage/Activities.md

 ### Activities

+2024 (01-02, Feb.), Organisation of the ['Advances in flood modelling and forcasting'](2024_Feb_Event.md) event at the University of Sheffield.

+2023 (21-15, Aug.), Four presentation talks at the [40th IAHR AHR world Congress, Vienna, Austria](https://rivers.boku.ac.at/iahr/).
+One presentation on the performance of static versus dynamic multiwavelts grid adaptivity for real-world flood modelling, one a comparative study of many sampling-based uncertainty quantification mehtod for flood modelling, one on the next version release of LISFLOOD-FP for tsunami-generated coastal flooding, and one the utility of hydrodynamic modelling for modelling mixing processes in hydraulic engineering.

 - 2022 (6-8 Sep.), Presentation talk at the [UK Fluids Conference 2022](https://ukfluids2022.sheffield.ac.uk/), within the session ["Computational & data-driven methods II"](https://drive.google.com/file/d/1skQMyd1eJmy1WU63t29MdUFxjpeU7LaD/view?usp=sharing) (M. Hajihassanpour).
 Mahya shared his findings from a comparative study on ["Efficient uncertainty quantification methods for flood modelling"](https://docs.google.com/presentation/d/1RX1tJb7cMA6gucGmCyoY9s9ZwMhY6grn/edit?usp=sharing&ouid=109986081501801277171&rtpof=true&sd=true).

 - 2022 (6-9 Sep.), Oral presentation delivered at the [7th IAHR Europe Congress, Athens, Greece](https://www.iahreuropecongress.org/), within the session "Extreme Flood Events: Advancing Numerical Modelling and Strategies for Flood Mitigation (Part 1)" (G. Kesserwani and M. Shirvani).
 Georges presented about ["Microscopic simulation of human response dynamics during a flood-induced evacuation from a football stadium"](https://drive.google.com/file/d/1YzDlyUs9L5SEXdE8u2y3LJWg6RQ6uEX2/view?usp=sharing).
 More about our flood-pedestrian simulator can be found in [here](https://www.seamlesswave.com/Flood_Human_ABM.html).

 - 2022 (7 Jul.), University of Sheffield, progress update and advisory board meeting (including video-recorded presentation).

-- 2022 (19-24 June), Invited talk delivered at the [39th IAHR world congress, Granada, Spain](https://iahrworldcongress.org/iahr/), as part of the special session "The shallow water model intercomparison session: Benchmarking overland flow simulations" (G. Kesserwani and M. K. Sharifian).
+- 2022 (19-24 June), Invited talk delivered at the [39th IAHR world Congress, Granada, Spain](https://iahrworldcongress.org/iahr/), as part of the special session "The shallow water model intercomparison session: Benchmarking overland flow simulations" (G. Kesserwani and M. K. Sharifian).
 Georges presented about [our fluvial/pluvial flood flow solver that is featured by a range of efficiency enhancement measures](https://drive.google.com/file/d/1K79k8f_7X1qTUhZWwYIYRkJ6StkH5sHC/view?usp=sharing).

 - 2022 (9 May), Public engagement presentation, [How do computers forecast floods?](https://docs.google.com/presentation/d/1-r7LbF9SkBfxxsSLyGZ2axyEm2iWGHnJ/edit?usp=sharing&ouid=100395140877301018816&rtpof=true&sd=true), Pint of Science, Sidney & Matilda, Sheffield (M. K. Sharifian).
 Mohammad talked about the importance of flood forecasting systems, how they work and what are the challenges in improving the flood forecasts.